Exact Moment Representation in Polynomial Optimization: Geometry of Moment Representations

-Haviland's theorem (see \cite[th.
-3.1.2]{marshall_positive_2008} and \cite[th.
-1.12]{schmudgen_moment_2017}) says that this happens if and only if $\sigma$ is positive on positive polynomials.
-Since checking this is a computationally hard task, then it is interesting to find (proper) subsets of positive polynomials that have the same property, chosen in such a way that checking this conditions is easy.
-Important results in this direction are theorems of Schmüdgen and Putinar.
+Determining whether a linear functional on the polynomial ring {is represented by} a measure is the so-called \emph{Moment Problem}.
+By Haviland's theorem (see e.g. \cite[Th.
+3.1.2]{marshall_positive_2008} and \cite[Th.
+1.12]{schmudgen_moment_2017}) an infinite pseudo-moment sequence or a linear functional $\lambda \in \R[\vb X]^*$ {is represented by} a measure, if and only if $\lambda$ is takes {nonnegative values when applied to nonnegative polynomials}.
+Since checking this is a computationally hard task, a motivation supporting Sum of Squares relaxations is to find (proper) subsets of positive polynomials that have the same property, but chosen in such a way that checking this condition is easy.
+An important result in this direction is the theorem of Putinar, refining the result of Schmüdgen. \begin{theorem}[{\cite{putinar_positive_1993}}] Let $\cQ(\vb g)$ be an Archimedean quadratic module and $S=\cS(\vb g)$.
+Let $\lambda \in \R[\vb X]^*$.
+If $\braket{\lambda}{g} \ge 0$ for all $q \in \cQ(\vb g)$, then $\lambda \in \cM(S)$ is {represented by} a measure. \end{theorem}